-Getting to where we want to be as jazz improvisers can be a daunting prospect: there’s so much to learn, and there are so many different ways to approach it.
+Getting to where you want to be as a jazz improviser can be a daunting prospect: there’s so much to learn, and there are so many different ways to approach it.
 Sometimes it can seem like there’s just too much stuff to practise.

 The Jazz Theory Book by Mark Levine